gregduncan/cookbook/README.md

 ## Technologies and Architecture

-The Cook Book is ASP.NET Core 1.0 application.
+The Cook Book is an ASP.NET Core 1.0 application.

 #### UI Layer
 Angularjs 2 adopts a component based UI, a concept very similar to React.
 The Cook Book (TCB) consists of 5 components.
 Each TCB component in .NET speak represents a page.
 Angularjs 2 nicely separates HTML from the component via templates.
 TCB is written in TypeScript which is standard practice for most Angularjs 2 apps.
 Third party libraries are managed via NPM and Bower.
 JavaScript and CSS transpilation run via Gulp.
 Key technologies: